#MyBodyStory is a weekly series of reader submitted pieces about what it’s like to live in your body.

 So, let me clear the air first.

 I have been very lucky to have been blessed with two amazing little boys.
 I have a 4.5 year old and a 1 year old and they are my universe, and sometimes my husband also gets a look in!
+It’s the simple things like reading them bedtime stories or seeing the excitment on their faces when I show them videos like KLT to them.
+Those are the memories that we’ll treasure as parents forever.
 Like any mum, the worries that you have during your first pregnancy primarily centre around ‘exactly how much will it hurt.’
 (For the avoidance of doubt it’s a lot!)
 You can do all the pre-natal classes that you like, soak in all the free advice that you are offered, but the reality is, you are never prepared – it’s a vast learning curve.

 I thoroughly embraced my pregnant body first time around – the changes were beyond belief and it is just simply miraculous how much you change…..